kpawnd/Acidanthera/README.md

 ---

-**Made with ❤️ for Intel Mac users who want maximum performance from their machines.**
+**Made for Intel Mac users who want maximum performance from their machines.**